 In this stage, the child follows a loved one and starts incorporating his good and bad within himself.

 It has also been observed that, In this stage, the tendency to look distinctive usually develops in the students.
 Due to this, they try to bring changes in their dress, food, and behavior.

 Principles of Development in Adolescence

-Theory of Evolution – According to this theory, the development of children takes place according to a sequence i.e. pregnancy, infancy, childhood and adolescence.
+Theory of Evolution – According to this theory, the development of children takes place according to a sequence i.e. pregnancy, infancy, childhood, and adolescence.
 The development of students takes place gradually in these different stages.

 Theory of Accelerated Growth – According to this theory, the pace of development is faster in adolescence than in infancy and childhood.

-Major changes come in a child with this stage, which helps them to move towards their future.
+Major changes come in a child with this stage, which helps them to move toward their future.
 In this stage, proper guidance of the students is very important, because it is this age that determines the future of the students.